apache/flink/docs/ops/deployment/aws.md

 ### AWS Access Key ID and Secret Access Key Not Specified

 If you see your job failing with an Exception noting that the `AWS Access Key ID and Secret Access Key must be specified as the username or password`, your access credentials have not been set up properly.
-Please refer to the [access credential section](#configure-access-credentials) for details on how to configure this.
+Please refer to the access credential section for our [shaded Hadoop/Presto](#configure-access-credentials) or [generic Hadoop](#configure-access-credentials-1) file systems for details on how to configure this.

 ```
 org.apache.flink.client.program.ProgramInvocationException: The program execution failed: